-The #4 pick in our list of best trailer axles is a Torison Trailer Axle for trailers with an independent suspension system.
-This is a good quality axle kit with a range of impressive features including a very durable construction and perfect shock absorption for a smooth ride quality.
+The #4 pick in our list of best trailer axles is a Torsion Trailer Axle for trailers with an independent suspension system.
+This is a good quality axle kit with a range of impressive features including a very durable construction and perfect shock absorption for smooth ride quality.

 Featuring a hard shell powder-coated finish, the axle is resistant to wear and tear and corrosion.
 Also, in case of any damage, the stainless steel wear sleeves and the easy-change removable spindles allow you to save both time and money.

 The steel tube is rubber cushioned from the inside which provides excellent shock absorption and prevents the trailer from swaying on an uneven road.
 The axle increases the stability even if the wheels are not on level ground.

 Re-greasing the bearings is effortless in this Ultra-Tow Torsion trailer axle and you do not need to remove the hubs thanks to the fast lube spindles.
 Unlike conventional trailer axles, the rubber oil seals in this do not get worn out easily due to the stainless steel wear sleeves.

 You do not need any springs, shackles, and U-bolts due to the built-in brake flange.